BraulioVM/blog/_posts/2018-07-04-python-marshalling.markdown

 You will see that the number 11 gets printed, meaning that our `.pyc` file got executed.
 Automatically generating working bytecode was one of the goals of my project.
-In the next post of this series we will see how to leverage the power of haskell to construct code objects in a convenient and type-safe way.
+In the next post of this series, we will see how to leverage the power of haskell to construct code objects in a convenient and type-safe way.